CUNY-CL/yoyodyne-pretrained/README.md

 Batch size is specified using `data: batch_size: ...` and defaults to 32.

+By default, training uses 32-bit precision.
+However, the `trainer.: precision: ` flag allows the user to perform training with half precision (`16`), or with mixed-precision formats like `bf16-mixed` if supported by the accelerator.
+This might reduce the size of the model and batches in memory, allowing one to use larger batches, or it may simply provide small speed-ups.

 There are a number of ways to specify how long a model should train for.
 For example, the following YAML snippet specifies that training should run for 100 epochs or 6 wall-clock hours, whichever comes first.